Photo Taking, Editing and Sharing

 Taking and Sharing Photos

-- Cancel will close the camera and bring you back to the last tab you were on
+- Cancel will close the camera and bring you back to where you were in the app

 - Tap to switch the photo grid on/off